maxfischer2781/bootpeg/README.rst

 it handles left-recursive grammars natively, allows recovering partial parse results, and runs in linear time for usual inputs.
+This makes it straightforward to define custom grammars without worrying about their implementation.

 Do I need a bigger boot?
 ------------------------